jeffcharles/batarim-utilization-logger/docs/Architecture_Overview.md

 piece of data and grouping.
 It takes a displayer and when told to display, it iterates over itself and displays each grouping and piece of data using the provided displayer.
-This component's design will probably be subject to review and change in a future version to reduce the number of hard dependencies, simplify the display interface, and simplify the way data is packaged for the views.
+This component's design will probably be subject to review and change in a future version to reduce the number of hard dependencies.

 ## Views ##